Safeguarding, Child Protection and Adults at Risk Policy 2024/25

 Our commitment to reviewing our safeguarding practices

-We will work in partnership with local safeguarding partnerships and committees, to include the Safeguarding Children’s Boards and the Safeguarding Adults Boards, to seek guidance on developing our safeguarding practices and dealing with allegations of harm that may have occurred at home or in other situations outside of our remit.
+The academy works in partnership with local safeguarding partnerships and committees, to include the Safeguarding Children’s Boards and the Safeguarding Adults Boards, to seek guidance on developing our safeguarding practices and dealing with allegations of harm that may have occurred at home or in other situations outside of our remit.

-All policies and practices are reviewed annually to ensure that we have sound systems in place to minimise abuse of vulnerable adults and young people and to take action where abuse is suspected.
+All policies and practices are reviewed annually to ensure we have sound systems in place to minimise abuse of vulnerable adults and young people and to take action where abuse is suspected.

 Definitions of abuse